mike-fabian/ibus-typing-booster/content/docs/user.md

     Now click on the “Add” button at top right to add another input source.

-1. Now either scroll down to the list of languages until you find “other” (usually at the end of the list) or click on the three vertical dots “⋮” to open the search entry field and then search for “other”.

-1. ibus-typing-booster supports many languages, even at the same time.
-Therefore it is not listed under any specific language but under “Other”.
+1. Click on the three vertical dots “⋮” at the bottom to get the full list of languages. ibus-typing-booster supports many languages, even at the same time.
+Therefore it is not listed under any specific language but in the “Other” at the very bottom of the list.
+You could either scroll down to the “Other” section, click on it and then scroll again looking for “🚀 Typing Booster”, or you could use the search entry and search for “booster” for example.

-1. When searching for “other”, it looks as in this screenshot.

-1. Select “Other” and scroll through the list of methods shown until you find “Typing Booster”.
-Select “Typing Booster”.

-    Click the “Add” button.
+1. When you find “🚀 Typing Booster”, select it and click the “Add” button.

-1. Now the ibus-typing-booster engine has been added to the list of input methods configured and it looks as in this screenshot.

-    If you select that typing-booster engine, you can click the “Preferences” button to open the setup tool of that typing-booster-engine.

-1. Here you see the setup tool of that ibus-typing-booster engine where you can customize ibus-typing-booster according to your preferences.
+1. Now the ibus-typing-booster engine has been added to the list of input methods configured in `ibus-setup`.
+If you select that “🚀 Typing Booster” in the list of configured input methods in `ibus-setup`, you can click the “Preferences” button to open the setup tool of the typing-booster engine.
+There you can customize ibus-typing-booster according to your preferences (You can also open the ibus-typing-booster setup tool later from the menu in the desktop panel).

 1. Now open some programs where you could type something, for example “gedit” or “gnome-terminal”.
-And activate the ibus-typing-booster engine you want to use by clicking on the icon for the input methods in the system tray and selecting the ibus-typing-booster engine in the menu which opens.
+And activate the ibus-typing-booster engine by clicking on the icon for the input methods in the system tray and selecting “Typing booster” there.

-    When the input method menu of system tray icon is open and the ibus-typing-booster engine is selected, there is a menu entry “Setup” which is a quicker way to open the setup tool of that ibus-typing-booster engine than doing it with `ibus-setup`.

-    Some options are also directly available in the input method menu of the system tray icon to have quicker access to these often used options than having to open the setup tool of the ibus-typing-booster engine.
-There are also [key and mouse bindings](#3) for these frequently used options which are shown in the input method menu of the system tray icon as well as a reminder.
+1. When the input method menu of system tray icon is open and “Typing booster” is selected, there is a menu entry “Setup” which is a quicker way to open the setup tool of “Typing Booster” then starting `ibus-setup` again.
+Some options are also directly available in the input method menu of the system tray icon to have quicker access to these often used options.

-    On the top left of this screenshot you see the “property panel” which shows the current status of some frequently used options which can also be changed by clicking on the “property panel”.
+1. Near the top right in this video you see the “property panel” which shows the current status of some frequently used options which can also be changed by clicking on the “property panel”.
 The “property panel” also offers a button to open the setup tool of the ibus-typing-booster engine.
 You can move that “property panel” to around on your desktop to a convenient place.

 1. Now type something, for example into gedit and you should see some suggestions for completions.